Toyota Prius: Political symbolism

 The large number of Prius-owning progressive celebrities in 2002 prompted The Washington Post to dub hybrids "Hollywood's latest politically correct status symbol".
 Conservatives called "Prius Patriots" also drive the cars because they want to contribute to reducing US dependence on foreign oil.
 A 2007 San Francisco Chronicle article said "Prius Progressives" were becoming an archetype, with American conservative commentator Rush Limbaugh opining that "these liberals think they're ahead of the game on these things, and they're just suckers".
+A 2016 US survey of 10,000 people conducted by CarTalk found that Prius owners were more likely to support both Ted Cruz and Hillary Clinton compared to the general population.

-In July 2007, The New York Times published an article using data from CNW Marketing Research finding that 57% of Prius buyers said their main reason for buying was that "it makes a statement about me", while just 37% cited fuel economy as a prime motivator.
+In July 2007, The New York Times published an article using data from CNW Marketing Research finding that 57% of Prius buyers in the US said their main reason for buying was that "it makes a statement about me", while just 37% cited fuel economy as a prime motivator.
 Shortly afterwards Washington Post columnist Robert Samuelson coined the term "Prius politics" to describe a situation where the driver's desire to "show off" is a stronger motivator than the desire to curb greenhouse gas emissions.
 Some conservatives promote the use of the Toyota Prius and other hybrid cars.
 For example, Jim Road from What Would Jesus Drive? encouraged people to drive hybrid cars because of the damage that large SUVs and faster cars can do to others.

 Former Central Intelligence Agency (CIA) chief R. James Woolsey, Jr. drives a Prius because of its low fuel consumption.
 Woolsey noted the volatility of the Middle East, coupled with anti-US sentiment in much of the region.
 Noting that the high percentage of oil drilled in the Middle East gives vast profits to Middle Eastern regimes, Woolsey believes that it is a patriotic obligation to drive more efficient vehicles.
 In a Motor Trend magazine article, Woolsey stated that those oil profits find their way to terrorist groups like al-Qaeda, meaning that Americans who buy inefficient vehicles would, in effect, be indirectly funding terrorism.
 "We're paying for both sides in this war, and that's not a good long-term strategy," said Woolsey.
 "I have a bumper sticker on the back of my Prius that reads, 'Bin Laden hates this car.'"